alexlafalce/exploring-odoo/README.md

 ## Nuido Flow: Automation for Odoo
    ![Nuido Flow](doc/images/nuido-flow.png)

 Please visit [Exploring Odoo](https://www.youtube.com/@exploring-odoo) for more information.
+And please keep this repo alive by giving it a star and sharing it.

 > [!NOTE]
 > This branch requires you to be comfortable with Odoo frameworks such ash the ORM, OWL, Qweb, etc. You don't need to be an expert, but you still need to understand the basics.